brisbanemakerspace/bms-wiki/howto/dgr-donation.md

     It's important that you keep a copy of your original receipt of purchase and the receipt BMS gives you.
 If you're donating something you paid cash for, ask the seller for a handwritten receipt.
 The ATO may ask you to supply them a copy if you get audited.
 If you can't, you may have to pay that tax back!

 ## How to make the donation
-Once you're sure your donation is a deductible gift, you should confirm the donation with the committee and/or the relevant working group before making it.
+Once you're sure your donation is a deductible gift, read and follow the [Donations and Loans policy](/bylaws/donations).
 In the case of a cash donation, please email the treasurer for details on making the payment - it must go to a special account.

 The treasurer can supply a receipt for any donation if you ask for one *at the time you make the donation*.
 We encourage you to ask for a receipt if you intend on claiming the donation as a tax deduction.
 We will generally not issue receipts for past donations, or donations with a value under $10 due to the time involved in preparing one.
 The receipt you receive must contain the following information (so check it closely):